Car rental in Ibiza

 Yes, it is definitely worth it to rent a car in Ibiza.
-The island is quite large and local transportation can vary in both cost and reliability, especially in the early mornings and evenings.
-Having your own hire car will save you money if you plan to explore the island.
+This is because the island is quite large and local transportation can vary in both cost and reliability, especially in the early mornings and evenings.
+For this reason, having your own hire car will save you money if you plan to explore the island.
 The freedom you gain having your own hire car is priceless.

 If you do decide to hire a car for your holiday in Ibiza, please check out Carhirespain.net.
 We will help you find the car and rental policy that suit you best.

 How much is it to hire a car in Ibiza?

 The cost of renting a hire car varies.
 It depends on many factors: Firstly, when you book, Secondly, where you book.
 Third, the type of car you book all affect the cost of your rental.

 For an accurate idea of what your car hire will cost, please check out Carhirespain.net’s car rental search.
 It will give you the real numbers so you can compare costs and options and chose the hire car best for you.

 Is there a charge for pick up at Ibiza Airport?

 For the cost of an airport pick-up please visit our Carhirespain.net rental search.
 It will allow you to compare the costs of picking up your hire car in the terminal and renting a car off-site.

 Generally, if you have pre-booked your car hire, there will be no additional fees if you have arranged an airport pick-up.

 What documents do I need to rent a car in Ibiza?